 This gene encodes a member of the muscle segment homeobox gene family.
 The encoded protein is a transcriptional repressor whose normal activity may establish a balance between survival and apoptosis of neural crest-derived cells required for proper craniofacial morphogenesis.
 The encoded protein may also have a role in promoting cell growth under certain conditions and may be an important target for the RAS signaling pathways.
 Mutations in this gene are associated with parietal foramina 1 and craniosynostosis type 2. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MSX2 Gene

 MSX2 (Msh Homeobox 2) is a Protein Coding gene.
 Diseases associated with MSX2 include Craniosynostosis 2 and Parietal Foramina With Cleidocranial Dysplasia.
-Among its related pathways are Neural Crest Differentiation and HTLV-I infection.
+Among its related pathways are Human T-cell leukemia virus 1 infection and Neural Crest Differentiation.
 Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is MSX1.

 Acts as a transcriptional regulator in bone development.
 Represses the ALPL promoter activity and antagonizes the stimulatory effect of DLX5 on ALPL expression during osteoblast differentiation.
 Probable morphogenetic role.
 May play a role in limb-pattern formation.
 In osteoblasts, suppresses transcription driven by the osteocalcin FGF response element (OCFRE).
 Binds to the homeodomain-response element of the ALPL promoter.